-The Administrative Control Authority, the state body responsible for enforcing laws and regulations within state bodies, has been waging a national campaign on corruption in recent years.
+The ACA is responsible for enforcing laws and regulations within state bodies and has been waging a national campaign on corruption in recent years.